ology/techn.ology.net/blog/2022/11/25/twelve-bar-jazz-practice/index.markdown

             my $names = $new_chord;

-This is an individual MIDI note specification, for temporary use inside the loop:
+We use an individual MIDI note specification temporarily inside the loop:

             my @spec;